How does the European Union plan on making its food system more sustainable?

 Creating a more sustainable food system entails, among other things, reducing the GHG emissions it currently generates, limiting its impacts on natural habitats, reducing food waste, and ensuring that agriculture and the related supply chains do not create harm to human health.

-As shown in the chart below, in the EU “Agriculture, forestry and fishing” and “Crop and animal production and hunting” represent the fourth and fifth most polluting sectors, respectively, and are together responsible for an overall share of 18% of total EU emissions.
+The EU “Agriculture, forestry and fishing” and “Crop and animal production and hunting” represent the fourth and fifth most polluting sectors, respectively, and are together responsible for an overall share of 18% of total EU emissions.

-The chart refers only to the growing (plants) and rearing phases (animals).
+This refers only to the growing (plants) and rearing phases (animals).
 On top of these, there are additional impacts related to land use change, processing, transport, storage, packaging and retail, which together comprise the whole impact of the European Union’s food system.
 This means that efforts aimed at improving sustainability in the food supply chain can significantly contribute to tackling climate change and environmental degradation.

 A growing global population means that the pressure on humanity’s food system will only be increasing in the coming decades, with net emissions potentially on the rise if effective action is not taken swiftly all around the world.
 The far-reaching effects on the European and global food systems of events such as the Covid-19 pandemic and the war in Ukraine are further reminders that the collective attention must stay focused on the sustainability of the food supply chain, to help protect against future stress tests and prevent them from compromising global food security and safety.